emqx/emqx-docs/en_US/rule/rule-example.md

 > Retained: true
 > Payload: "hello"
 ```
-Then inspect the Cassandra table, verify a new record has been
+Then inspect the Cassandra table, and verify a new record has been
 inserted:

 ![image](./assets/rule-engine/cass_result.png)